bertofurth/Seagate-Central-Debian/README.md

 For interested parties, these images were created using the procedure documented in this project by HOWTO-create-debian-image.md

-### Install Debian Linux using the Seagate Central Web Management page
+### Install the Debian image using the Seagate Central Web Management page
 Login to the Seagate Central's web based management tool as an admin level user.